AurelienAudero/Intel-i5-7400-Hackintosh-EFI/README.md

 ### Make the Installation USB

+> [!CAUTION]
+> THIS WILL ERASE ALL THE DATA PRESENT ON YOUR USB, PLEASE BACKUP IMPORTANTS FILES !
 1. Download [balenaEtcher](https://www.balena.io/etcher/) and the [macOS Sonoma 14.6.1 Image](https://www.mediafire.com/file/4o9q0cey1bw93of/Olarila+Sonoma+14.6.1.raw/file) (⚠️ It's recommanded to use an Ad Blocker ⚠️).
 2. Open balenaEtcher, select the `.raw` image you downloaded earlier, select the USB you want to use and click "Flash".
-> **⚠️ THIS WILL ERASE ALL THE DATA PRESENT ON YOUR USB, PLEASE BACKUP IMPORTANTS FILES !**
 3. Once the flash is successfully completed, you will need to mount the EFI of your USB (search on Google if you need help).
 4. Open the EFI of your USB and **delete everything** (the root of the EFI should be blank).
 5. [Download the latest version of this EFI](https://github.com/AurelienAudero/Intel-i5-7400-Hackintosh-EFI/releases/latest) and paste the "EFI" folder at the root of the USB
+> [!TIP]
-> It should look like this :
+> The file structure of your EFI partition should look like this :
 > ![EFI-directory-Screenshot](/Images/EFI-directory-Screenshot.png)

+> [!IMPORTANT]
-Finally, your USB is ready but before using it you will have to [Setup the SMBIOS](#setup-the-smbios)
+> Your USB is ready but you still have to [Setup the SMBIOS](#setup-the-smbios)

->**⚠️ It will not boot if you skip this part, so make sure to follow the following steps carefully**
+> It will not boot if you skip this part, so make sure to follow the following steps carefully

 ### Setup the SMBIOS